 Some of my favorite cookbook authors have opposing views on self-rising flour.
-In How to Bake Everything, Mark Bittman calls it “a silly concept” and says it’s more expensive and can’t be substituted for all-purpose.
-Whereas in Bakewise, Shirley Corriher states that self-rising flour is “a perfectly uniform blend of leaveners and flour” and devotes a page to its merits.
+For instance, in How to Bake Everything, Mark Bittman calls it "a silly concept".
+He says it's more expensive and can't be substituted for all-purpose.
+On the other hand, in Bakewise, Shirley Corriher states that it's "a perfectly uniform blend of leaveners and flour" and devotes a page to its merits.
 Me?
-I’m in the “I keep it around for biscuits” camp, but I also use it for a few particular cookies.
-And now I have a new one!
+I'm in the "I keep it around for biscuits" camp, but I also use it for a few particular cookies.
+And now I have a new one -- Butter Pecan Cookies!

 This recipe for Butter Pecan Cookies is from The Savannah Morning News, courtesy of Teri Bell, co-owner of Miss Sophie's Marketplace.
 Teri, who bakes them for tour groups that come to The Mighty Eight Museum, says their flavor reminds her of Pecan Sandies.

 They really do have a lot of good pecan and butter flavor, but to me the texture is more like tea cookies than Pecan Sandies.
 The Butter Pecan Cookies are a little more less crumbly and sand-textured.
 I love the size!
 I tend to make cookies too big, so these are more practical for groups.